January 8, 2025

 10. Medical Expenses

-Medical expenses exceeding 7.5% of your adjusted gross income (AGI) are deductible.
-This includes doctor visits, dental and vision care, medical equipment, and even travel costs for medical treatment.
+Medical expenses that exceed 7.5% of your adjusted gross income (AGI), which is your total income minus certain deductions, can be deducted.
+This includes doctor visits, dental and vision care, medical equipment, and even travel costs related to medical treatment.

 Source: IRS Publication 502, Medical and Dental Expenses